Galapix/galapix/README.md

 Compilation:
 ------------

-The easiest way to compile is to type:

-    scons

-The rest should happen automatically.

-If you want to customize compiler options or other stuff you can do that by running:

-    scons CXX=g++-4.2 BUILD=debug ...
+To compile galapix:

+    ./waf configure
+    ./waf

-To get a list of available variables use:
+To get a list of available options use:

-    scons -h

-If the scons script fails to configure properly you can get additional information from "config.log".
+    ./waf --help

 Running: